 There is limited time to file a lawsuit after a car accident injury.
 If we need to file a suit against the liable driver, we typically only have two years to do so (per Texas Civil Practice and Remedies Code § 16.003).

 If you miss this deadline, the law could bar you from seeking compensation in the future.
 By acting promptly for your case, you give your legal team time to build strong evidence and seek the compensation you need.

 Call Loncar Lyon Jenkins Today

-Hiring a Fort Worth hit and run accident lawyer may allow you to focus on your recovery or your life as you knew it.
+Hiring a Fort Worth hit-and-run accident lawyer may allow you to focus on your recovery.
 Your lawyer can pursue the compensation you may be entitled to collect as the victim of a hit-and-run driver.